MbqIIB/DevOps-Milestone1/README.md

 1. Select your job and go to "Configure" option from the left pane.
 2. In General tab, under Build sub-tab, select "Add a Build Step".
 3. Choose "Execute Shell"
 4. Here, you can write your script to be executed for Build process.
-We use NPM to install modules and run tests during each build.
+We use NPM to install dependencies modules from package.json file and run tests during each build.

 ```
 rm -rf node_modules